Lucy Colter’s practice is focused on the core areas of commercial litigation (including offshore), professional liability claims, and construction.

 Featured Offshore Litigation cases

-“Great to work with; she’s a team player, who is down to earth and very bright.” – Chambers & Partners, 2023
+“Great to work with; she’s a team player, who is down to earth and very bright.” – Chambers & Partners

 “Fantastic on the detail and produces very good advocacy.”
-“She’s very able and gives very pragmatic advice.” – Chambers & Partners, 2022
+“She’s very able and gives very pragmatic advice.” – Chambers & Partners

 “She is on a different planet in terms of brains and the ability to absorb vast quantities of information quickly.
-She does all of that but she’s also great with clients, which is a rare combination.” – Chambers & Partners, 2022 (Professional Negligence: Technology & Construction)
+She does all of that but she’s also great with clients, which is a rare combination.” – Chambers & Partners

 “Provides very quick and commercially focused advice and inspires confidence in clients.” – Legal 500, 2019

-Ranked as a Leading Junior in both Chambers & Partners and the Legal 500, Lucy is praised for being “good at the detail, very positive and has good knowledge of the law.”, “she works hard under difficult circumstances and is very approachable and normal.”
+Ranked as a Leading Junior in both Chambers & Partners and the Legal 500, Lucy is praised for being “great with clients”, “very able and gives very pragmatic advice” and is described as “one to watch”.

 Lucy is very experienced in the most large-scale and challenging professional liability matters, including claims alleging fraud, and high-value matters with a commercial or international angle or context.
 She has particular experience of acting for claimants in such litigation.